 So here is my “How to buy a Swing set” guide based on my own personal experience!!!
 First of all, it really depends on the size of your family.
 Even if you only have 1 child, they will no doubt have friends or cousins over for playtime so it would be advisable to have a Swing set to accommodate more than 1 child.
 Also the age of your children – if your child is only 2 or 3 years old, then a small plastic Swing set will suffice as they will be too small for the larger units and will most likely injure themselves – please refer to age recommended guidelines for individual Swing sets.

-How to Buy a Swing Set – Part 1 – Which material should I choose?
-There are 3 main types which are outlined as follows:
+How to Buy a Swing Set – Part 1

 - Firstly you should know that Stainless steel is an alloy and will not rust – it is similar to the type of steel you use in your kitchen sink.
 Standard Steel on the other hand is an alloy which is a mixture made up with approximately 98% iron with the balance 2% made from a mix of Manganese, Carbon etc giving the Steel superior strength rather than Iron on its own.